 Share our news with a friend

-Bronwyn graduated with a Masters in Operatic Performance from the Queensland Conservatorium Griffith University in 2014, also receiving an award for academic excellence and the Wagner Society in Queensland Encouragement Award.
-She attended the Lisa Gasteen National Opera School from 2013-2015 and the Mediterranean Opera Summer Program held in Caltagirone, Sicily in 2014.
+Bronwyn graduated with a Masters in Operatic Performance from the Queensland Conservatorium, Griffith University in 2014, also receiving an award for academic excellence and the Wagner Society in Queensland Encouragement Award.
+She has attended The Georg Solti Accademia di Bel Canto, Italy (2018), The Lisa Gasteen National Opera School (2013-2015) and the Mediterranean Opera Summer Program, Sicily (2014).

-Bronwyn has performed the roles of Olga in Eugene Onegin for Co-Opera (2016), Suzuki in Puccini’s Madama Butterflyfor Opera Projects, Sydney (2016), Flora in Verdi’s La Traviata for Opera New England (2016); Nadezhda von Meck in Sean Ross’ new opera Tchaikovsky, Angel of Music (2015), Miss Baggot in Benjamin Britten’s The Little Sweep for the Australian Festival of Chamber Music (2015); and Second Witch in Dido and Aeneas for the Brisbane Baroque Festival (2015).
+Bronwyn has performed the roles of Rosina in Il barbiere di Siviglia for Co-Opera (2018), Olga in Eugene Onegin for Co-Opera (2017), Suzuki in Puccini’s Madama Butterfly for Opera Projects, Sydney (2016), Flora in Verdi’s La Traviata for Opera New England (2016); Nadezhda von Meck in Sean Ross’ new opera Tchaikovsky, Angel of Music (2015), Miss Baggot in Benjamin Britten’s The Little Sweep for the Australian Festival of Chamber Music (2015); and Second Witch in Dido and Aeneas for the Brisbane Baroque Festival (2015).

-On the concert platform she recently performed Five Tudor Portraits with the Sydney Philharmonia Choirs to rave reviews.
-Bronwyn has performed as the Alto Soloist in Handel’s Messiah with the Queensland Symphony Orchestra (2015 & 2016) and the Royal Melbourne Philharmonic (2016).
-She was also a soloist in the Music on Sunday’s Serieswith the Queensland Symphony Orchestra (2015) and performed as the Alto Soloist in Vivaldi’s Gloria for the 4MBS Festival of Classics (2014).
+On the concert platform she has performed Five Tudor Portraits with the Sydney Philharmonia Choirs (2017), soloist onboard the Bravo Cruise (2017), Alto Soloist in Handel’s Messiah with the Queensland Symphony Orchestra (2015 & 2016) and the Royal Melbourne Philharmonic (2016).
+She was also a soloist in the Music on Sunday’s Series with the Queensland Symphony Orchestra (2015) and performed as the Alto Soloist in Vivaldi’s Gloria for the 4MBS Festival of Classics (2014).